Meight/Project-Euler/README.md

 | 10 | ~ | ~ | |
 | 11 | ~ | | |

+## Performances

+All performances are automatically gathered and compared in a beautiful [Graph](report/graph.pdf).

 ## Work in progress

 I'm currently working on problems 10 and 11.